|

 Nations.

-The Ho-Chunk or Winnebago, the people of the big
+The Ho-Chunk or Winnebago,

 The official Hopi web site